mcnuttandrew/cssql/README.md

 # CSSQL

 This library cuts through the javascript/css debate by providing a forbidden third option: css in sql!
 Through the use of a SQL DDL-like syntax users are able to style files which are then transpiled in CSS.
+The core idea of the library is that selectors within the cascade function a little bit like relational database albiet ones with set like behaviours and not bag like behaviour.
+The mental model you should have as you develop CSSQL stylebases is create a series of nestable tables!

 The transpiler is written in haskell, but is made more usefully available by being distribution in javascript through the use [ghcjs](https://github.com/ghcjs/ghcjs).

 *Q*: I've heard that CSS often falls in the write-once-read-never mode of software, does this help to address that?<br/>
 *A*: No, in fact it actually makes the problem worse by making the syntax more verbose and hence more difficult to read.